 The name Wilson Combat needs no introduction.
-In business since 1977, Bill Wilson and his talented group of gunsmiths have made Berryville, Arkansas, the center of the universe for many fans of the 1911 pistol.
+In business since 1977, Bill Wilson and his talented group of gunsmiths have made Berryville, Ark., the center of the universe for many fans of the 1911 pistol.

 Several years ago, during a writer’s event, I had the pleasure of spending two days at Wilson Combat.
 During a tour of the company’s facility, Ryan Wilson made a point of introducing us to Vic Tibbets, the manager of the custom shop.
 Vic and a select few gunsmiths are responsible for all of the custom builds.
 Vic is also responsible for building any order for a Supergrade 1911.

 For those who are not familiar with the Wilson Supergrade, it built in the “Supergrade Cell” by Wilson’s most experienced and skilled pistolsmiths.
 Each one is built by a single pistolsmith with no restrictions on time and effort.
 Tibbets will tell you that they are as close to perfection as is possible by human hands.
 Very few Supergrades are built in a year, and they immediately become collectables.
 However, some find their way to the real world and become working guns.
 This article is the story of one such pistol.